johannschopplich/nuxt-kql/docs/guide/getting-started.md

 This guide will walk you through the steps to get started with Nuxt KQL.

 ::: tip
-Choose your favorite from the [starter kits](/guide/starters) page and get started with Nuxt KQL in no time!
+Choose on of the [starter kits](/guide/starters) and get started with Nuxt KQL in no time instead of starting from scratch.
 :::

 ## Step 1: Install Nuxt KQL